Shinigami-Apples/Starbound-Mod-The-Galactic-Federation-of-Webbs/README.md

 - Hurt soun- no. Please don't hurt these "endangered" species just to hear them cry.
 Don't.
 You'll make me cry.

-- Tenants: They're still not your annoying nextdoor neighbors, so they're disapointing.
+- Tenants: They're still not your annoying nextdoor neighbors, so they're disappointing.

 - Nyctophobia: Webbers are probably the first race to have a crippling fear of the dark.
 (PLAY WITH FRACKIN' RACES FOR FULL EFFECT)